Dusty-Hordofel/biloko-mern-ecommerce/README.md

     II. update product controllers to limit the number of fetching data.
     III. change read controllers to listAll and and limit,populate & sort products in it

+92. Fetch All Products in Admin Dashboard
+    I. create a function to fetch all in components->functions->products.
+    II. go to pages->admin-> <AdminDashboard/>

+        I. import { getProductsByCount } from "../../functions/product";
+        II. add a state and create loadAllProducts() III. add useEffect to fetch the product when the component mount.
+        IV. add a conditional rendering inside

 XI.
 Displaying Products Pagination and Carousel

     XII.
 Star Rating System